World Dairy Expo FAQs

 For further information on H5N1 influenza in cattle, including guidance and FAQs on the federal and state orders and biosecurity, visit the DATCP web page on highly pathogenic avian influenza (HPAI) in dairy cattle.

-Wisconsin does not have any requirements for cattle leaving Expo.
+Wisconsindoes not have any requirements for cattle leaving Expo.
 Cattle can return to a location in Wisconsin without further testing.

-federal order effective April 29, 2024, requires lactating dairy cattle moving interstate to have a negative influenza test with a collection date no more than seven (7) days prior to movement.
+federal order effective April 29, 2024, requires lactating dairy cattle moving interstate to have a negative influenza A test with a collection date no more than seven (7) days prior to movement.
 Guidance for this order allows lactating dairy cattle to return to the farm of origin without further testing after attending a show that is no longer than 10 days.

-However, the federal order requires lactating dairy cattle moving interstate to a new destination to have a negative influenza test with a collection date no more than seven (7) days prior to that interstate movement.
-Some states may also have requirements for influenza testing to return to the farm of origin after Expo.
+However, the federal order requires lactating dairy cattle moving interstate to a new destination to have a negative influenza A test with a collection date no more than seven (7) days prior to that interstate movement.
+Some states may also have requirements for influenza A testing to return to the farm of origin after Expo.
 Please contact the state of destination to learn more.

 Testing to meet movement requirements will not be allowed on Expo grounds.
 Contact Expo to learn about options for late arrivals and early departures to accommodate cattle returning to states requiring additional testing.